What is cyber insurance?

 Why you need it?

 The majority of insurance companies offer some form of cyber insurance.
-Sometimes it’s a part of their full business insurance policy, sometimes it’s an add-on on the existing policies.
+Sometimes it’s a part of their full business insurance policy, like it is with Embroker and their startup program, and sometimes it’s an add-on on the existing policies.

 What does cyber insurance cover?

 Cyber insurance usually covers the damage that’s been done to you and your business and the damage that’s been done to your customers.
 Some of the main expenses include: legal fees, data recovery, system repairs, a ransom that you need to pay in order to retrieve the data, forensic investigation, and similar.
 Cyber insurance, however, doesn’t cover the expenses that can be really hard to calculate such as lost revenue or lost productivity costs.
 Also, if your security is just poor or your employees negligent, an insurance company will not be paying for your mistakes and expenses.
 Even though you are insured, you should always think about the quality of your protection and always have a security expert to make sure that everything is as it should be.